mattacma-cloud/Lore-Packs/README.md

 For those interested in contributing, please reach out to me, as the more the merrier in creating interesting content for other players to use.

+For those seeking more on the Lore Packs, a high level overview and approach is contained in the Project Scope folder.